d-antal/coffee-corner-javase/README.md

    It is possible to buy Coffees, Bacon rolls and Orange juices.
 In case of Coffee (1.) the Customer needs to choose coffee type (Small, Medium, Large).
    If the entered number is not between 1-3: "Please Select between 1-3", the customer can continue and choose again between 1-3.
-   In case of a wrong input the error message is: "Please try again!
+   In case of a wrong input: error message- "Please try again!
 Wrong input: input", the selection is cancelled, the customer is redirected to the main menu to select again (the previous selections are not cancelled).

-   When the coffee type is selected, the Customer can select extra or Finish (4) and select other products/pay.
+   If the coffee type is selected, the Customer can add extra or Finish (4) and select other products/pay.
    It is possible to select 1 Extra milk/foamed milk and 1 extra Extra special roast for the coffee.
 If both are selected then the customer is redirected to the main menu.
 It is not possible to choose two milks.
 If 1 milk has already been added (extra milk or foamed milk) then it is not possible to choose 1 more milk (it does not matter if it is foamed or not): "You can add only one extra milk to the coffee" and it is not possible